-The scholarship application deadline is January 31, 2020.
-Click here to apply.
+The scholarship application deadline was January 31, 2020.
+Thank you to all who applied.

 Keynote Speaker Announced